ato

 or similar.

-, other limits in volts, amperes, degrees, and so on.
+); other limits are in volts, amperes, degrees, and so on.

 Add units.